RachelERank/formats-and-identifiers/principles.md

 4. Use formats that help get data to where users already are
 5. Be clear when a standard might be inappropriate to use
 6. Type of support, geography and audience should be clear
-7. Understand the needs of data creators and data users
+7. Provide metadata on each dataset in order to support other data creators and data users
 8. Have a strong bias towards URLs and the web
 9. Explain why to use something and who benefits
 10. Have an open process for adopting new standards